jeffreyriosjr/jeffrey-alkali-friday/testingJeff.md

 - [ ] Brand and privacy policy anchor tags are clickable and lead to the corresponding client contact sources
 - [ ] Hover pointer animation occurs while hovering over anchor tags

+### (Firefox Browser) Issue LIst:
+- [ ] Testimonials still showing default “Lorem ipsum” posts
+- [ ] Sign-up section is not showing description or the form to fill out
+- [ ] Footer Left side is not showing logo or anchor tags
+- [ ] Font throughout page is showing at a heavier font weight

+### (Chrome Browser) Issue List:
+- [ ] Testimonials still showing default “Lorem ipsum” posts
+- [ ] Sign-up section is not showing description or the form to fill out

+### (Safari Browser)
+- [ ] Testimonials still showing default “Lorem ipsum” posts
+- [ ] Sign-up section is not showing description or the form to fill out

 # About Page